Charlie Munger: The Power Of Not Making Stupid Decisions

 Know Your Competencies

 One of the ways Charlie Munger has tried to avoid making stupid decisions is by sticking to what he calls his ‘circle of competence’.
 It’s the same rule that Warren Buffet lives by, and is why Berkshire Hathaway has been consistently so successful.

 Munger has never taken a course in business, economics, or accounting.
 Somehow, he has still managed to thrive in his role as vice-chairman of Berkshire Hathaway.
 The way he has accumulated such knowledge and wisdom is by building a “latticework” of mental models.
-Here’s what he says:

 “Well, the first rule is that you can’t really know anything if you just remember isolated facts and try and bang ’em back.
 If the facts don’t hang together on a latticework of theory, you don’t have them in a usable form.”

 Charlie Munger realises that the only way to overcome the problem of false knowledge is to keep adding new ideas and models to one’s repository.
-It is only when there is disconfirming evidence — evidence that runs contrary to what one knows — that the best model emerge.
-The best model is the model that works.
+Constantly challenging one’s ideas is the only way to improve and have better models.

 “We read a lot.
 I don’t know anyone who’s wise who doesn’t read a lot.
 But that’s not enough: You have to have a temperament to grab ideas and do sensible things.
 Most people don’t grab the right ideas or don’t know what to do with them.”

 Continuous learning and remaining open to new ideas is how Munger has become such a deep thinker.
 He has made sure that he’s constantly exposed to ideas from different fields.
 He has always stayed a student.